robdekker/triviapp/REPORT.md

 ### Player.swift
 The Player struct stores all possible attributes of a user that is stored in Firebase.

-### Info.plistset
+### Info.plist
 In the folder *Resources* I have added a custom Font family named *HVD_Comic_Serif_Pro*.
 In order to be able to use this custom Font family, I had to add an entry in the Information Property List named *Fonts provided by application*.
 This Font helps to create a design that fits better when creating a game.
 I also had to add several entries to be able to use Facebook login.
 In the Info.plist, I have set the *App Transport Security Settings* as well.

 ## Challenges

+### Inspiration
+In the first week, when we needed to design the concept of the application, I had no inspirations at all.
+I think that it would help if you knew beforehand what you exactly wanted to do.
+Or maybe if the assistants could help a little, to push you in the right direction.

 ### Wireflow
 With regard to my design document, I haven't implemented the PlayerDetailViewController.
-During the process of creating the wireflow of my application, I found out that it was possible to link to the ProfileViewController and check whether it is the current user or another user.
+During the process of creating the wireflow of my application, I found out that it was possible to link from the LeaderboardTableView to the ProfileViewController and to check whether it is the current user or another user.
 So both cases are possible to view on one ViewController.

-### Building the app
+### Back-end
+The biggest challenge was that almost everything happens on the background of my app.
+It was hard to test if my application was actually working (if it did what it had to do).

+### Table view with segmented control
+It was a real challenge to implement a segmented control that changes the content of the table view.
+This cost me a lot of time and effort.
+But when I finally managed to accomplish this, I was really content.

+### Extra features
+An impossible challenges for me was (in this timespan) to implement the function that players can play with something at stake.

 ## Decisions

 ### In an ideal world
 In an ideal world, with much more time and especially much more MONEY, I would choose to buy a laptop that can handle Xcode without any problems.
 It took so incredibly long every time to build the application and the program (and my Mac) often froze.
+Therefore it took a lot longer to implement something in my app.
+Also, if I had more time, I would add some extra more features like implementing the function that players can play with something at stake.
+This is hard to implement though, but it would be nice if you can link it for example with a "tikkie" and send a request to the other player(s).
+At the other hand, it is not very realistic since it is just a game.

+### Design
+In the beginning I thought it would be nice if I had a very elegant design.
+But as I was creating the application, it felt not really like a game, and that was the purpose!
+So I needed to make it more feel like a game, and I think I did that really well by choosing the right colors, animations and the right Font family!